Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor vs. Creighton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest between the Baylor Bears (23-10) and Creighton Bluejays (22-12) going head to head at Ball Arena has a projected final score of 74-72 (according to our computer prediction) in favor of Baylor, so expect a competitive matchup.
-The game will tip off at 7:10 PM ET on March 19.
+Sunday's game that pits the Baylor Bears (23-10) against the Creighton Bluejays (22-12) at Ball Arena should be a competitive matchup based on our computer prediction, which projects a final score of 74-72 in favor of Baylor.
+Tipoff is at 7:10 PM ET on March 19.

-Based on our computer prediction, Creighton projects to cover the 1.5-point spread in its matchup versus Baylor.
-The over/under has been set at 146.5, and the two sides are projected to come in below that total.
+According to our computer prediction, Creighton is a good bet to cover the spread, which is listed at 1.5.
+The two sides are projected to exceed the 145.5 over/under.

 Baylor vs. Creighton Game Info & Odds